Seal Nunataks: Composition

 The Seal Nunataks consist of basalt, basalt which contains clinopyroxene, olivine and plagioclase.
+Andesite and basanite have been reported as well.
+The rocks define numerous suites, both alkali basalt, subalkaline basalts and basaltic andesites are represented.
 Xenoliths consisting of lherzolite and spinel have been found at Seal Nunataks.
 Their geochemistry implies that the magmas are primitive mantle-derived melts which underwent only a little fractional crystallization.

 Eruptive history

 Potassium-argon dating has yielded ages between 4 million years ago and "recent" for the rocks in the volcanic field, but the reliability of the dates decreases the younger they are.
 Pillow lavas are usually about 1.5 million years old while subaerial activity occurred 700,000 years ago.
 The youngest dates were obtained on Donald and Gray, the dates being less than 200,000 years ago.
 Glacial erratics on some of the nunataks imply that they were covered with glaciers in the past.

 The discoverer Captain Larsen observed volcanic activity on Christensen Nunatak and Lindenberg Island, but the reliability of these reports is considered to be unclear.
 Fumaroles have been observed on Christensen, Dallman and Murdoch, and eruptions were reported on the last two in 1982.
 This activity consisted of the possible formation of lava flows and a pyroclastic cone, respectively.
+However, some reported fumarolic activity may be due to solar evaporation of snow, and tephra layers were only found in moraines, implying that it might not have been genuine volcanic eruptions.